Symmetric Bipartite Graphs and Graphs with Loops: Proof of Theorem

 \emph{Acknowledgements}.
 This study began in 2010 during evening seminars on the mathematics of the internet conducted by the \emph{Q-Society}.
 The first author would like to thank the Q-Society members for their involvement, and particularly Marcel Jackson for his thought provoking questions.
+We also thank Yuri Nikolayevsky, whose comments improved the presentation of the paper.